learn-co-students/yield-and-return-values-online-web-sp-000/README.md

 ## Why Return Values Matter

-Arrays are great for storing lists of information in Ruby.
+Arrays are great for storing lists of information.
 In the real-world, however, lists change.
 We might use one list as the basis for collecting information for a different list entirely.

 Think about it like this––you are running a popular social networking site and you have a list of a user's posts.
 Each post has a timestamp.
 A post might say "posted 10 minutes ago" or "posted 2 days ago".
 Every few minutes or so, you need to iterate over the list of posts and update the timestamp accordingly.